-We have audited the financial statements 2017 of BNP Paribas Issuance B.V., based in Amsterdam.
-In our opinion the accompanying financial statements give a true and fair view of the financial position of BNP Paribas Issuance B.V. as at 31 December 2017 and of its result for 2017 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+We have audited the financial statements 2020 of BNP Paribas Issuance B.V., based in Amsterdam.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of BNP Paribas Issuance B.V. as at 31 December 2020 and of its result for 2020 in accordance with Part 9 of Book 2 of the Dutch Civil Code.

-The financial statements comprise: the balance sheet as at 31 December 2017; the income statement for the year then ended; the cash flow statement for the year then ended; and the notes, comprising a summary of the accounting policies and other explanatory information
+The financial statements comprise:

+- the balance sheet as at 31 December 2020; - the profit and loss accounts for the year then ended; and - the notes, comprising a summary of the accounting policies and other explanatory information.